orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectionsProxy.md

 * `ReadWrite` (might change state).

 #### Behavior
-* Set the SyncTarget.timestamp to the given timestamp and the target block_number to `0`.
+* Set the target_timestamp to the given timestamp and the target_block to `0` (implies future block).
-* Implicitly resumes the syncing process as the condition in isSynced() checks as false.
+* Implicitly this will resume the syncing process.

 &nbsp;